 With your hands in a close-grip position, you place the shoulders and elbows in a more mechanically advantageous position.
 Placing the hands in a position where the biceps brachii and pectoralis major are able to contribute means that you'll be able to complete more repetitions of close-grip pull-ups than wide grip.

 Your latissimus dorsi and other wide-grip pull-up muscles in the back have to lift a greater percentage of your body weight with wide-grip pull-ups, which makes it the more challenging of the two versions.

 Another pull-up option is to use a close grip, but with your hands flipped around so that your palms are facing you.
 While the latissimus dorsi continues to be the primary mover, this version, which is often referred to as a chin-up, more heavily involves the biceps brachii muscle.
-Therefore, chin-ups are an effective way for those interested in eventually being able to perform a wide-grip pull-up to build strength.
+Therefore, chin-ups are an effective way to build strength for those interested in eventually being able to perform a wide-grip pull-up.

 Can't do a pull-up with either grip?
 No problem.
 Try the machine-assisted version.
 Set the weight rack pin for the amount of assistance desired.
 For example, if you weigh 150 pounds and want to lift 50 percent of your body weight, set the weight stack at 75 pounds.